Katepalli-Sai/TastyTrack/README.md

-# Recipe Manager
+# TastyTrack

-**Recipe Manager** is a MERN stack-based application that allows users to manage multiple recipes, including creating, editing, and deleting them.
+**TastyTrack** is a MERN stack-based application that allows users to manage multiple recipes, including creating, editing, and deleting them.
 The app features user authentication, saving favorite recipes, and secure storage of data in MongoDB.
 Built with React on the frontend and Express.js on the backend, this project demonstrates the full capabilities of the MERN stack.

 ## Features
 - **Create, Edit, Delete Recipes**: Manage a variety of recipes.